danielfett/draft-dpop/mainmatter.md

 If the token is valid, the authorization server MUST associate the access token issued at the token endpoint with the public key.
 It then sets `token_type` to `Bearer-DPoP` in the token response.

-The client MAY use the value of the `token_type` parameter to determine whether the server supports the mechanisms specified in this document.
+A client typically cannot know whether a certain AS supports DPoP.
+It therefore SHOULD use the value of the `token_type` parameter returned from the AS to determine support for DPoP: If the token type returned is `Bearer` or another value, the AS does not support DPoP.
+If it is `Bearer-DPoP`, DPoP is supported.
+Only then, the client needs to send the `DPoP` header in subsequent requests and use the token type `Bearer-DPoP` in the `Authorization` header as described below.

 If a refresh token is issued to a public client at the token endpoint and a valid DPoP token is presented, the refresh token MUST be bound